nlmatics/nlmatics.github.io/docs/_posts/2020-08-06-A Comprehensive Guide to Training a Machine Learning Model for Question Answering_.md

 **Upload training data**

 Prepare for training by connecting to your EC2 instance from the terminal of your choice and creating a directory inside it to store the data files in.
 (See section II, on downloading and reformatting data, to learn how to get your data into the right format before you start working with it.)
 Upload your training and dev sets into the directory (in json format).
 Upload the training script, which can be [found in the Transformers github repo](https://github.com/huggingface/transformers/blob/master/examples/question-answering/run_squad.py), onto the instance.
 Lastly, create a new directory that will be used to store the evaluations and model checkpoints from the script’s output.

+Note that if you've previously trained a model of the same type on your EC2 instance, there will be a cached datafile with a name like "cached_dev_albert-xlarge-v2_384".
+If you're training on a different dataset than you used in the previous training, make sure to delete the cached file, otherwise the script will automatically load the data from it and you'll end up training on different data then you meant to.

 **File transferring**